 COMMENT A: One of the key assumptions used in any valuation of the cost of post-employment benefits is the rate of return on Plan assets.
 Higher assumed investment returns will result in a lower ARC.
 Lower returns will tend to increase the computed ARC.
-If the Plan Sponsor chooses to pre-fund with contributions less than the ARC (or not prefund at all), GASB requires the use of a lower rate of return on assets.
-Because the Plan Sponsor is currently not prefunding post-employment benefits, we have calculated the liability and the resulting ARC using a rate of return commensurate with short-term investments.
-Pre-funding the plan would allow for the use of a higher rate of return commensurate with longer-term investments and would considerably decrease the ARC and the net OPEB obligation that is disclosed on the employer's financial statement.
-If the plan is pre-funded, the ARC would be reduced to \$60.4 million or 1.95% of pay, assuming an 8.5 percent rate of return (this value compares to the unfunded ARC of 3.61% as shown on page B-1 of the report).
-The total liabilities under the pre-funding scenario are \$1.28 billion with a total normal cost of 0.71 percent of pay.
+If the Plan Sponsor chooses to prefund with contributions less than the ARC (or not pre-fund at all), GASB requires the use of a lower rate of return on assets.
+Because the Plan Sponsor is currently not pre-funding post-employment benefits, we have calculated the liability and the resulting ARC using a rate of return commensurate with short-term investments.
+Pre-funding the plan would allow for the use of a higher rate of return reflecting longer-term investments and would considerably decrease the ARC and the net OPEB obligation that is disclosed on the employer's financial statement.
+If the plan is pre-funded, the ARC would be reduced to \$67.9 million or 2.01% of pay, assuming a 7.5 percent rate of return (this value compares to the un-funded ARC of 3.45% as shown on page B-1 of the report).
+The total liabilities under the pre-funding scenario are \$1.52 billion with a total normal cost of 0.92 percent of pay.

 COMMENT B: Based on the number of plan members as of this valuation, the plan sponsor is required by GASB to perform annual actuarial valuations at least biannually.
-An annual actuarial valuation can recompute the required contribution rate each year.
-This will permit fluctuations and trends in experience to be reflected in the contribution rate on a regular basis.
+This permits fluctuations and trends in experience to be reflected in the contribution rate on a regular basis.